MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-data-transfer.md

 ---
 title: "Data Transfer"
-description: "Learn about the DataTransfer objet type and how to use it to move data between tables."
+description: "Learn about the DataTransfer object type and how to use it to move data between tables."
 author: jswymer

 ms.custom: na